NAllred91/DatabaseSemesterProject/README.md

 ** The most important file to look at for this project is DatabaseSemesterProject/NodeServer/DatabaseInterface.js **

-The data dictionary, user guide, EER diagram, schema diagram, an empty database dump (just schema), and a full database dump are located in the DatabaseSemesterProject directory.
+The data dictionary, user guide, EER diagram, schema diagram, postmortem writeup, an empty database dump (just schema), and a full database dump are located in the DatabaseSemesterProject directory.